lythro/ProjectHeartbeat/README.md

 - implement getRGB( unsigned char id, unsigned char\* r, unsigned char\* g, unsigned char\* b )
   - id selects the current LED to get a colour for
   - r, g, b are to be given values from 0 to 255
-  - this->maxSteps defines the number of steps for a full animatio cycle
+  - this->maxSteps defines the number of steps for a full animation cycle
   - this->step defines the current step, it is updated externally and can/should be used to create different patterns
   - the LEDs update frequency is 100Hz (may change in the future)